umarhuss/sticky_notes/README.md

 - **templates/**: Contains HTML templates for different pages.
 - **static/**: Stores static files like CSS.

-## Acknowledgements

-- **Django**: For providing the robust web framework.
-- **Bootstrap**: For the responsive front-end design.
-- **Python**: For being the backbone of the application.

 Thank you for checking out **NotesNest**!
 Enjoy managing your notes efficiently with this simple and effective application.

 ---

-Feel free to replace `"https://github.com/yourusername/notesnest.git"` with the actual URL of your GitHub repository.
-This README provides a thorough guide for anyone to understand, set up, and use your NotesNest application.